-The Audit Committee is responsible for reviewing the Company's annual financial statements and certain other public disclosure documents required by regulatory authorities and making recommendations to the Board with respect to such statements and documents.
+The Audit Committee is responsible for reviewing the Company's annual financial statements, monitoring the year 2000 compliance initiative and certain other public disclosure documents required by regulatory authorities and making recommendations to the Board with respect to such statements and documents.
 This committee also makes recommendations to the Board regarding the appointment of independent auditors, reviews the nature and scope of the audit as proposed by the external and internal auditors and management, and reviews with management the risks inherent in the Company's business and risk management programs relating thereto.
 This committee also reviews with the auditors and management the adequacy of the internal accounting control procedures and systems of the Company.
 This committee meets independently with the Company's external auditors.

-This committee met twice during the financial year of the Company ended January 31, 1998, and is presently composed of the following Directors: Gary Lukassen, Committee Chair; Lloyd Barber, Don Beaumont, Raymond Doré, and Sterling McLeod.
+This committee met twice during the financial year of the Company ended January 30, 1999, and is presently composed of the following Directors: Gary Lukassen, Committee Chair; Lloyd Barber, Donald Beaumont, Raymond Doré and Sterling McLeod.